-Currently there are more than 5 million people with Alzheimer’s disease in the United States and 35 million worldwide.
-These numbers are expected to skyrocket to as many as 16 million and 115 million people respectively by mid-century.
+There are more than 5 million people with Alzheimer’s disease in the United States and 35 million worldwide.
+These numbers are expected to skyrocket to as many as 16 million and 115 million people, respectively, by mid-century.
 The potential of earlier diagnosis and the development of better treatments may significantly change the experience of Alzheimer’s for millions of people.
-In the meantime, the cost of care will rise exponentially for society.
+In the meantime, the cost of care will rise dramatically.
 These factors will provide unprecedented challenges and opportunities to the Association over the coming years.

 The Alzheimer’s Association’s core values are forged by our commitment to the highest ethical standards and drive our priorities, commitments and organizational decisions.
 Our reputation is the ultimate asset, and these core values guide our behaviors, judgments and how we accomplish our mission: